connorskees/connorskees.github.io/content/blog/bf-compiler.md

 }
 ```

-Here, we either execute the following instruction if `data_buffer[data_ptr]` is 0, otherwise we jump to the instruction after the matching `]`.
+Here, we either execute the following instruction if `data_buffer[data_ptr]` is nonzero, otherwise we jump to the instruction after the matching `]`.
 The code for implementing `]` looks very similar, but we iterate in reverse.

 Putting everything together: